Miguel-Florian/Miguel-Florian.github.io/README.md

 Refresh the browser and observe that the typo is now fixed.

 Notice how quick that was.
 Try to refresh the site before it's finished building..
-I double dare you.
-Having nearly instant feedback enables you to have your creativity flow without waiting for long builds.

-## Step 4.
-Have fun

-The best way to learn something is to play with it.